jim-easterbrook/Photini/src/doc/other/installation.rst

              |████████████████████████████████| 151 kB 595 kB/s
         Installing collected packages: zipp, pywin32-ctypes, oauthlib, importlib-metadata, requests-toolbelt, requests-oauthlib, pyenchant, keyring
         Successfully installed importlib-metadata-4.11.1 keyring-23.5.0 oauthlib-3.2.0 pyenchant-3.2.2 pywin32-ctypes-0.2.0 requests-oauthlib-1.3.1 requests-toolbelt-0.9.1 zipp-3.7.0

+.. versionadded:: 2022.3.0
+    You can install all the extra dependencies in one go with ``pip3 install photini[extras]``.

 Other optional dependencies (Pillow_, gpxpy_) can also be installed with pip_, but may not be available for all Python and operating system combinations: